What Comes After User-Friendly Design? - Slashdot

 design-friendly user (Score:2)

-We Aren't to the Friendly Part Yet (Score:4)
+We Aren't to the Friendly Part Yet (Score:4, Insightful)

 1. Appropriate icons